MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Performing-Networking-Tasks.md

 Get-CimInstance -Class Win32_NetworkAdapter -ComputerName .
 ```

-## Assigning the DNS Domain for a Network Adapter
+## Assigning the DNS domain for a network adapter

 To assign the DNS domain for automatic name resolution, use the **SetDNSDomain** method of the
 **Win32_NetworkAdapterConfiguration**.
 The **Query** parameter of `Invoke-CimMethod` takes a WQL